ukhsa-collaboration/standards-wow/CONTRIBUTING.md

 npm install
 ```

+You can install docker using your system's package manager or
+[follow the appropriate instructions for your system here][29].

 ### Understanding the Repository Structure

-This repository is a template repository and therefore it contains boilerplate files for people to build their
-documentation on top of.
 In the root of the repository exist a number of configuration files for linting etc.
-The main directory where users should add their documentation after creating their own repository from this template is
+The main directory where the documentation is stored is the `docs/` directory.
-the `docs/` directory which contains two placeholder files at present.

 ## Contributing Process

 ### Finding Issues to Work On

-- Check the [Issues][28] section for open tasks
+- Check the [Issues][30] section for open tasks
 - Look for issues tagged with `good first issue` if you're new to the project

 ### Signed Commits

 All commits to this repository **MUST** be signed with a GPG key to verify the committer's identity.
 This helps ensure the security and integrity of the codebase.

 To set up signed commits: